ghkdwnwsdud/ghkdwnwsdud/README.md

 - - -

 ## About me
-- Bachelor of Computer Science and Engineering, Sungkyunkwan University(SKKU), Korea
+- 🎓Bachelor of Computer Science and Engineering, Sungkyunkwan University(SKKU), Korea
 - Highly interested in cloud services, with a strong desire to continuously learn and expand my knowledge in this area
 - Eager to continuously learn and apply the latest technologies into projects
 - Contact: jjun4662@gmail.com